Law enforcement in Kenya: Kenya Prisons Service

 Kenya Prisons Service (KPS) is a department within the Ministry of Interior and Coordination of National Government.
 KPS is established under the Prisons Act Cap 90 and Borstal Institutions Act Cap 92 Laws of Kenya.
 It is a uniformed disciplined service, headed by the Commissioner General of Prisons (CGP).

 Kenya Prisons Service contributes to public safety and security by ensuring there is safe custody of all persons who are lawfully committed to its 129 prison facilities, among them Kamiti Maximum Security Prison.
-It also facilitates the rehabilitation of custodial sentenced offenders for community reintegration.
+It also facilitates the rehabilitation of custodially sentenced offenders for community reintegration.

 The current prisoners' population stands at 54,000 of whom 48% are pre-trial detainees whilst the remaining ones are sentenced prisoners.
 The staff establishment stands at approximately 22,000, consisting of uniformed officers.